 Now, the initial key factor that will dictate the growth of our ecosystem will not only be from the products we build or the UI/UX features we upgrade.
 It won’t matter whether we create the slickest UI in all of cryptoland if we cannot create a strong bridge of community between the Wizards and Muggles.

 Education and information will play a key factor in the adoption of DeFi as an alternative means to traditional finance or traditional markets.
-We believe that no matter how advanced technology becomes, it will not see exponential growth or mass adoption unless 3 things happen in parallel.
+We believe that no matter how advanced a technology becomes, it will not see exponential growth or mass adoption unless 3 things happen in parallel.